botpress/documentation-v12/docs/overview/quickstart/building-a-bot.md

 ---
-id: features
+id: building-a-bot
-title: Botpress Features
+title: Building a Chatbot with Botpress
 ---

 --------------------